FusionAuth/fusionauth-site/site/_posts/2020-08-26-announcing-fusionauth-1-19.md

 * environment variables
 * Java system properties, set with the `-D` command line option when starting FusionAuth

-If you are running in Docker or Kubernetes, you'll have all the configuration flexibility without mounting any volumes.
+If you are running in Docker or Kubernetes, you'll have configuration flexibility without mounting any volumes.

 And if you are worried about your configuration breaking with these new settings, don't.
 All previous configuration options are backwards compatible.
 We will, however, kindly remind you to update your configuration values or environment variables, because that’s how we roll.
 Learn more in the [configuration reference docs](/docs/v1/tech/reference/configuration).